PCI Certified vs. PCI Compliant: What's the difference, and why does it matter?

 Being PCI Certified provides multiple benefits to both the organization that is certified, as well as their partners and customers:

-Trust should be the foundation of your business.
-Without it, you’re less likely to create successful long-term customer relationships.
-Your customers want to know that you have their back – and having the PCI certified stamp of approval shows your commitment to securely transmitting and processing their payment details.
-Because PCI DSS serves as the globally accepted standard, you’re strengthening your brand’s reputation by being PCI certified.
+Protects and Builds Trust with Your Customers: Trust should be the foundation of your business.
+Your customers want to know that you have their back - and having the PCI certified stamp of approval shows your commitment to securely transmitting and processing their payment details.

 What is the difference between being PCI Certified and PCI Compliant?